Same-Day Service vs. True Plumbing Emergency: Know the Difference

 Before you book a same-day plumber, ask these questions:

-- "Can you provide an upfront estimate before starting work?"
+- "Can you provide a written, itemized estimate before starting work?"

 Tips to Get Prioritized for Same-Day Slots